ganeshnagargoje/azure-vmss/readme.md

    - Minimum instances: 2
    - Maximum instances: 5

+==> To achive the requirement we have developed code in vmss.tf.
+This is a main file.

 ### Create Load Balancer
 * Create an Azure Load Balancer:
    - Public IP
    - Backend pool connected to VMSS
    - Health probe on port 80

+==> To achive the requirement we have developed code in loadbalancer.tf

 ## Technical Requirements